sotoplatero/apologify/src/content/articles/write-apology-letter-colleague-not-reliable/index.md

 #### Explanation

-Phrases like “If I hurt you” can come off as dismissive, making it seem like you're uncertain of their feelings.
+Phrases like "If I hurt you" can come off as dismissive, making it seem like you're uncertain of their feelings.

 #### How to Avoid It